fordham-css/Debugger_Workshop/README.md

 # CSS Debugger Workshop #
 Presentation and Materials for CS Society debugger workshop

-Created by Richard G. Morrill, 2019, and released to the public domain under the GPL 3.0
+Created by Richard G. Morrill, 2019, and released for all to use under the GPL 3.0.

 ## Presenting ##
 The presentation is written in LaTeX, and by default, all non-LaTeX files are ignored.
 When a new version of the pdfs is